sbu-python-class/python-science/README.md

-# lecture notes and IPython notebooks for a course *Python in
+# Python in Scientific Computing
-  Scientific Computing*
+*lecture notes and IPython notebooks*